Paul Thompson, 1st Baron Wenlock

 Paul Beilby Lawley Thompson, 1st Baron Wenlock (1 July 1784 – 9 May 1852), born Paul Beilby Lawley, was an English nobleman and Whig politician.

 Life

-Thompson was born Paul Beilby Lawley, the youngest son of Sir Robert Lawley, 5th Baronet and Jane Thompson.
+Thompson was born Paul Beilby Lawley, the youngest son of Sir Robert Lawley, 5th Baronet, and his wife Jane (née Thompson).

-In 1820, he inherited the estate of Escrick in Yorkshire from his uncle, Richard Thompson, and changed his name to Paul Beilby Thompson.
+In 1820, he inherited the estate of Escrick in Yorkshire from his maternal uncle, Richard Thompson, and changed his name to Paul Beilby Thompson.
 He entered Parliament for Wenlock, in Shropshire in 1828, and retained the seat until 1832.
 He then stood for the East Riding of Yorkshire, and was member there until 1837.
 In 1839, he was created Baron Wenlock, of Wenlock in the County of Salop, a title previously held by his eldest brother Robert, who died without issue.
-Upon ennoblement, he was given a Royal Licence to change his name to Paul Beilby Lawley Thompson, and allow his heirs to carry only the Lawley surname.
+Upon ennoblement, he was given a royal licence to change his name to Paul Beilby Lawley Thompson, and to allow his heirs to carry only the Lawley surname.

 He married Caroline Neville (d.
 1868), daughter of Richard Griffin, 2nd Baron Braybrooke, by whom he had five children: